Ouranosinc/xclim/CONTRIBUTING.rst

 #.
 Perform the changes, commit and push them either to new a branch within `Ouranosinc/xclim` or to your personal fork of xclim.

    .. warning::
     Try to keep your contributions within the scope of the issue that you are addressing.
     While it might be tempting to fix other aspects of the library as it comes up, it's better to simply to flag the problems in case others are already working on it.

-    Consider adding a "**# TODO:**" comment if the need arises.
+    Consider adding a "**# TODO:**" or "**# FIXME:**" comment if the need arises.

 #.
 Pull requests should raise test coverage for the xclim library.
 Code coverage is an indicator of how extensively tested the library is.